psalmbunny/badsbrotelsuites/README.md

-# Keyline — Hotel Ticket Desk (Vercel + Postgres edition)
+# Badsbrotel Suites Ticket Desk (Vercel + Postgres edition)

-A real shared backend for the Keyline ticket board: one login system, one shared ticket list, backed by a Postgres database, deployed as Vercel serverless functions.
+A real shared backend for the Badsbrotel Suites ticket board: one login system, one shared ticket list, backed by a Postgres database, deployed as Vercel serverless functions.
 The frontend still works offline — it caches the last synced data locally and queues any changes made while disconnected, syncing